 ****Caution note:– Make sure you don’t mess up your other dependent software by abruptly deleting Eclipse dependent files or folders to uninstall Eclipse in Windows 10.

-Deleting all these folder will make sure that Eclipse is completely wiped out from your system.
+Deleting all these folders will make sure that Eclipse is completely wiped out from your system.

 Step 7 – Delete Eclipse registry entries from Windows